 It has the greatest chance of being replaced by AI-powered automation.
 A computerized umpire called Hawk-Eye has already been deployed in professional tennis.
 Recently Baidu created an AI-powered Assitant to deliver live commentaries for Rio Olympics 2016.
 It is called Duer and learned to give live commentary by analyzing thousands of hours of NBA games, the London Olympics, etc. The strength of AI against a human being is that it can process a large amount of live data (statistics and records), analyze, and continuously learn from it.

 According to Labor Department statistics in the US, more than 1.1 million secretaries vanished from the job market between 2000 to 2010.
 Smart software like GotoMeeting lets the boss schedule the calls and arrange the meetings themselves.

 9. Real Estate Agents

 Online portals like ZIllow and Trulia allow comprehensive search of all the properties available and sites like StreetAdvisor tell you everything you need to know about the neighborhood.
 The analytics companies are releasing market forecasts, building business intelligence, etc by aggregating such data.

 LegalZoom can draft a legal document, analyze the case, and determine the outcome.
 They have already made their name in the legal industry and are likely to displace several people working in such processes.
 It requires millions of records to be scrapped from county courthouses and cases analyzed (both past and present) to deliver such insights.

 AI is inevitable and it will take some jobs, but there’s no need to panic.
-As you can see, most of the above jobs have enough scope for automation, and remember STEM jobs are always going to be in demand.
+As you can see, most of the above jobs have enough scope for Artificial Intelligence, and remember STEM jobs are always going to be in demand.